 Energy Saving Air-Conditioner Tips for Hot Summer Days In Cincinnati

 Change your ceiling fan’s direction.
 Ceiling fans require some maintenance after winter usage.
 I know, it seems odd to use a ceiling fan during the winter, but by running fans on low and changing the blade direction to blow air up you will create a slight updraft and constantly recycle warm air back into the room.
 The opposite is true in the summer, when airflow should be sent down to produce a wind-chill effect (make the room occupants feel cooler).
 Most fan models have a switch above the light fixture to change blade directions.
 A good rule of thumb is to run your ceiling fan counter-clockwise in the summer and clockwise in the winter.
+If you don’t already own a ceiling fan, it may be worth considering one, particularly for use during summer.
+Click here to contact S.E.
+Electrical Services to learn more about the installation process and to get a quote.
+Ceiling fans use much less energy than an air conditioning unit so bear this in mind too.

 In warmer temperatures, close the curtains and blinds in the heat of the day.
 Room-darkening curtains may be hung in bedrooms not used during the day to block out sunlight.
 This is especially important for rooms facing West and exposed to the heat of the afternoon sun.